 Making its highly specialised know-how, finest machinery and innovative techniques of colouring and workmanship available, VANNI occhiali has invited the artist Cristian Chironi (Nuoro, 1974) to create a capsule collection of 400 metal eyeglasses with photochromic lenses.
 Two men’s/unisex and two women’s models take their cue from the various locations in the world where the artist has lived and worked: Casa Wabi, Puerto Escondido; Unité d’Habitation, Marseille; Villa Pierre Jeanneret, Chandigarh; Casa Victoria Ocampo, Buenos Aires.
 Colour, composition, aesthetic form and inclination link back to the mental impressions and life experiences of these places and works.

-Starting from a “magical” story of Made in Italy developed by 100×100 group with Vudafieri-Saverino Partners (in which the Italian Cultural Institute in Paris is the protagonist of a process of renewal of its spaces thanks to a new look conceived with the support of “enlightened” Italian managers), Together underlines the strong connections between art and design, and the way culture and the market can collaborate to maximize the potential for the promotion and spread of Italian style.
+Starting from a “magical” story of Made in Italy developed by 100×100 group with Vudafieri-Saverino Partners (in which the Italian Cultural Institute in Paris is the protagonist of a process of renewal of its spaces thanks to a new look conceived with the support of “enlightened” Italian managers), Together underlined the strong connections between art and design, and the way culture and the market can collaborate to maximize the potential for the promotion and spread of Italian style.

 Inspired by the final scene of the classic British heist movie, Wilson balanced a full-sized replica coach on the very edge of the roof at Domus Lascaris, a completely refurbished rationalist building from the 1950s, activating a series of artistic performances.

 The original film, featuring Michael Caine and released in theatres in 1969, narrates an adventurous heist in Torino.
 Exhilarating plot twists and chase scenes make it captivating and unpredictable, precisely like this artistic initiative.

-The large cornucopia, entirely made with plastic refuse, will be the protagonist of a special outdoor installation that will welcome guests to Artissima.
+The large cornucopia, entirely made with plastic refuse, was the protagonist of a special outdoor installation that welcome guests to Artissima.
 The classic meaning of the cornucopia, an ancient symbol of fortune and abundance, is disrupted by the artist, taking on an unusual negative meaning of “excess”: the work is a reflection on the protection of the seas from plastic waste, and reveals the commitment of FPT Industrial to art, culture and environmental sustainability.
 FPT Industrial also demonstrates this commitment with projects like “Fishing for Plastic”, thanks to which about 40 fishing boats from San Benedetto del Tronto gathered and brought to shore over 14 tonnes of refuse recovered from sea during the summer of 2019.

-Concentrating on the theme of ideal beauty and goodness, the new performative dinner The EDIT Dinner Party puts a ban on boundaries between East and West, past and future, outlining a hybrid present that becomes a sort of choral experience of different cultures for the participants.
+Concentrating on the theme of ideal beauty and goodness, the new performative dinner put a ban on boundaries between East and West, past and future, outlining a hybrid present that became a sort of choral experience of different cultures for the participants.

-Special thanks to Carlo Ratti Associati
+Special thanks to carlorattiassociati